-SUR\ E109 - Microbiology for Surgical Technologists (2 credits)
+SUR E109 - Microbiology for Surgical Technologists (2 credits)

-Prerequisite(s): ENG\ E101, BIO\ E119, both with C+ or higher Corequisite(s): SUR\ E110 and SUR\ E111
+Prerequisite(s): ENG E101, BIO E119, both with C+ or higher

+Corequisite(s): SUR E110 and SUR E111

 This course will give a broad overview of general and clinical microbiology necessary for the surgical technologist.
 It will emphasize the importance of sterile technique and infection control in the operating room while covering basic information such as bacterial staining, microscopy, how bacteria can be cultivated and identified in the laboratory, the most significant human pathogens and how the immune system responds to them.
-Corequisite to SUR\ E110 and SUR\ E111.
+Corequisite to SUR E110 and SUR E111.

-SUR\ E110 - Operating Room Techniques (4 credits)
+SUR E110 - Operating Room Techniques (4 credits)

-Prerequisite(s): MAT\ 100 higher, MED\ E125, BIO\ E119; all with a C+ or higher
+Prerequisite(s): MAT 100 higher ,MED E125, BIO E119; all with a C+ or higher

-Corequisite(s): SUR\ E109, SUR\ E111
+Corequisite(s): SUR E109, SUR E111

 This course is a theoretical introduction to the roles and responsibilities of the surgical technologist, the healthcare team, and the surgical environment.
 The course teaches basic principles of aseptic technique, fundamentals of surgical technology, and patient care concepts.
 This course incorporates surgical scrub, gowning, gloving, case preparation, patient care, and safety.
 This course prepares students for entry level into the surgical environment.
-Corequisites SUR\ E109 and SUR\ E111.
+Corequisites SUR E109 and SUR E111.

-SUR\ E111 - Operating Room Skills Seminar (4 credits)
+SUR E111 - Operating Room Skills Seminar (4 credits)

-Prerequisite(s): ENG\ E101; MAT\ 100 or higher; MED\ E125 or HIM 101; CSA\ E105 with a grade of C or higher; BIO\ E119 or BIO\ E115 with grade of C+ or higher Corequisite(s): SUR\ E109, SUR\ E110 with supervision, the skills, techniques, standards, and principles that are taught in SUR\ E110 Operating Room Technique.
+Prerequisite(s): ENG E101; MAT 100 or higher; MED E125 or HIM 101; CSA E105 with a grade of C or higher; BIO E119 or BIO E115 with grade of C+ or higher Corequisite(s): SUR E109, SUR E110

+The seminar provides the students with the opportunity to practice with supervision, the skills, techniques, standards, and principles that are taught in SUR E110 Operating Room Technique.
 This course prepares students for the clinical experience by teaching them the care and handling of surgical supplies, instruments, suture materials, and surgical drapes using hands on skills, simulation, and mock surgery for laparotomy and laparoscopic procedures.
 This seminar is not only an introduction to the operating room environment but includes a 5-week clinical rotation.